Gold In Them Hills

 Ross Brookshire

-I lead growth at Coast (trycoast.com), the first platform built for API firms to showcase their software.
+I lead growth at Coast (trycoast.com), the only platform built for companies to showcase their APIs.
 I previously led solutions engineering at Marqeta.